idealvin/hugo-ivy/README.md

   You may add a global config in [config.toml: Params](https://github.com/idealvin/blog/blob/master/config.toml#L52) to disable all comments: `comments = false`.

-  You may add `no_comment: true` or `nocom: true` at the front matter of your markdown file to disable comment of a single page.
+  You may add `no_comment: true` or `nocom: true` at the front matter of your markdown file to disable comment for a single page.

 - **[cnzz](https://www.cnzz.com/)**

   You **must** modify `layouts/partials/cnzz.html` with your own cnzz info.

-  You may add a global config in [config.toml: Params](https://github.com/idealvin/blog/blob/master/config.toml#L46) to disable it: `cnzz = false`.
+  You may add a global config in [config.toml: Params](https://github.com/idealvin/blog/blob/master/config.toml#L52) to disable it: `cnzz = false`.

   The cnzz status line was hidden by default.
-You may replace the `.cnzz: font-size` with a non-zero value in your [style.css](https://github.com/idealvin/hugo-ivy/blob/master/static/css/style.css#L379) to display it.
+You may replace the `.cnzz: font-size` with a non-zero value in your [style.css](https://github.com/idealvin/hugo-ivy/blob/master/static/css/style.css) to display it.

 - **sidebar**